Table of Contents

 There are several ways to pay for college, even if the applicant has little-to-no means of funding:

 • Applying for scholarships is one way to pay for online college without having any money.
-There are several resources available for prospective college students seeking scholarships and, unlike student loans, repayment is not required.
+There are several resources (such as online scholarship search hubs) available for prospective college students seeking scholarships and, unlike student loans, repayment is not required.

 • Getting an extra gig could be a great way to accumulate some extra cash to subsidize online college costs.

-When online education first began, student loans weren’t offered by the government to cover their costs.
-But today, federal student loans are offered for online colleges that are accredited by the US Department of Education.
+Yes, federal student loans are offered for eligible programs at online colleges that are accredited by the U.S. Department of Education.
 Contacting the university’s financial aid office prior to enrollment is the best way to check on eligibility.

 Outside of federal student loans, private student loans are another way to potentially pay for online college.
-With private student loans, each lender will have their own eligibility requirements, terms and conditions, and borrowers must agree to these parameters and complete on-time payments to avoid any fees or penalties associated with account delinquency.
-Still, there are several smart ways to pay off student loans as well as student loan refinancing options if the loan’s interest rates are unreasonably high.
+With private student loans, each lender will have their own eligibility requirements, terms, and conditions.
+Borrowers must agree to these parameters and complete on-time payments to avoid any fees or penalties associated with account delinquency.
+There are student loan refinancing options that may help if a student is struggling to make their payments.

 What About Online Colleges That Accept FAFSA?

-If you’re wondering, does FAFSA® cover online classes?, the answer is yes.
-The Free Application for Federal Student Aid (FAFSA) allows prospective students to apply for financial aid for online classes much like they would an in-person university.
-All they have to do is fill out the form online, print and mail a paper copy, or request a paper copy be sent by mail and returned.
+Yes, FAFSA® can cover eligible online classes at accredited schools.
+The Free Application for Federal Student Aid (FAFSA) allows prospective students to apply for financial aid for qualifying online classes at an accredited institution much like they would an in-person university.
+All they have to do is fill out the form online, or print and mail a paper copy.
+This must be done each year in which a student is seeking aid.

 Prospective students might consider consulting with their online college’s financial aid office before deciding which type of federal student loan to apply for, but many students opt for one of the following types of Federal Direct student loans: